digitalcityscience/Tosca-2-Deployment/readme.md

 - add geoserver setting for mbtiles
 -

-This document guides you through setting up a TOSCA deployment environment using Docker Compose for development purposes.
+This document guides you through setting up a TOSCA environment using Docker Compose.

 **Prerequisites**